K-kind/nginx-container/README.md

 # nginx container
-This is a simple setup for running nginx on Docker.
+This is a simple setup for running nginx on Docker (Mac OS).

+## Requirement
+- Docker Desktop for Mac

 ## Getting Started
 1. Clone this repository into `~/.nginx-container` .